snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 Here we're looking at five elements in the `eventsBySession` RDD.
 In the first four sessions, only one url was visited, whereas six urls were visited in the fifth session displayed here.

-Each row still contains the `domain_userid` and `domain_sessionidx` fields which were used to group, so we need to remove these obsolete fields and keep the `page_urlpath`.
+Each row still contains the `domain_userid` and `domain_sessionidx` fields which were used to group, so we need to remove these obsolete fields and keep or "project" the `page_urlpath`.
 Each `page_urlpath` can be mapped to the corresponding funnel letter we defined in the `urls` Map and we can join all the funnel letters together in a single String for our summarised funnel journey field.

 We do all this in a function so that if our funnel urls change, we can recalculate the funnel field for each session from the `eventsBySession` RDD by passing the new `urls` Map as the `urlToLetter` argument.